Free Guide

 Most medical tourism agencies in South Korea are free to the patient.
 They offer airport pickup, hotel booking, translation services, and clinic coordination at no cost.
 This is not charitable — it is funded by commissions from the clinics they recommend.

-Agencies legally earn up to 30 percent commission from cosmetic clinics for each patient they refer, and Korean law does not require them to disclose this to patients.
-Foreigners typically pay 10 to 20 percent more than Korean patients for the same procedures — and up to 50 percent or more when booked through an agency.
+Agencies legally earn up to 30 percent commission from cosmetic clinics for each patient they refer under Korea's tiered statutory cap (Yanolja Research), and Korean law does not require them to disclose this to patients.
+International patients commonly report paying more than Korean patients for the same procedures, and costs can increase further when the booking goes through an agency earning commissions from the clinic.
+Exact markup percentages vary widely by clinic and procedure, and these observations come from Korean patient community reports rather than formal studies.

 This does not mean every agency is dishonest.
 Many provide genuine logistical value, especially for first-time visitors to South Korea who need translation and post-operative support.
 But the financial incentive is structural: an agency earns more by steering you to the clinic that pays the highest commission, not necessarily the clinic best suited to your case.

 The system has limited oversight.
-Illegal broker cases reported to the government grew more than fivefold from 2020 to 2024 — from 13 cases to 67 — while the Medical Korea Support Center handling complaints operates with only 6 contract workers for 1.17 million foreign patients.
-There are 2,461 registered medical tourism facilitators operating in South Korea as of January 2026, alongside an unknown number of unregistered illegal brokers.
+Illegal broker cases reported to the government grew more than fivefold from 2020 to 2024 — from 13 cases to 67 — while the Medical Korea Support Center handling complaints operates with only 6 contract workers for 1.17 million foreign patients (Korea JoongAng Daily, October 2025).
+The official Medical Korea facilitator registry currently lists over 2,000 registered medical tourism facilitators in South Korea, alongside an unknown number of unregistered illegal brokers.

 The worst-case version of the agency model is the "broker-run hospital" — a facility nominally licensed as a medical institution but in practice operated by brokers without genuine medical leadership.
 Industry leaders have publicly identified these as a major cause of declining trust among foreign patients.